-The vinyl cover sleeve of the Cold Castle Jazz Festival album, credited to Julian Beinart as designer, while the actual photograph that is used on the cover was taken by Peter Magubane.
-103 The people that are on the stage in the image are Eric Nomvete's Big Five even though not all members of the band appear on the cover.
+The vinyl cover sleeve of the Cold Castle Jazz Festival album, credited to Julian Beinart as designer, while the actual photograph that is used on the cover was taken by Peter Magubane.103 The people that are on the stage in the image are Eric Nomvete's Big Five even though not all members of the band appear on the cover.
 Most strikingly the album is coloured blue.

 The shade of blue gives a new level of depth to the photograph, transforms the atmosphere.
 Blue, colour of sky or the ocean, gives the image of the event a wider and more expansive view to look from.
 What is also striking is the inverted way that we are encouraged to look from.
 Rather than the more customary view of looking up at the stage, where the musicians are in full view, here we see the musicians from the back, and the audience is staring at us.
 What of the paper cup lying on stage?
-A small, vet significant start of the revolt to come.
+A small, yet significant start of the revolt to come.
 Here at this moment is the before, the calm before the storm, a building of atmosphere.
 The audience is paying full attention, even one man can be seen from far (because we have an advantage of seeing from

 102 Dudu Pukwana was a saxophonist who was part of one of the band members that left the country in 1964 as part of a tour to a festival in Europe.
+The other members were planist Chris McGregor, saxophonist Nikele above), with his chin resting on his hand in a symbolic and contemplative gesture of deep thought, deep engagement.

-The other members were pianist Chris McGregor, saxophonist Nikele Moyake (who subsequently left the tour early due to ill health), Mongezi Feza, a trumpeter, bassist Johnny Dyani and Louis Tebogo Moloho, the drummer.
+Moyake (who subsequently left the tour early due to ill health), Mongezi Feza, a trumpeter, bassist Johnny Dyani and Louis Tebogo Moloho, the drummer.
 Mongezi Feza, Dudu Pukwana and Louis Moholo all play in the song Zukude.
 These three musicians also were part of the Cold Castle Festival even though they were part of different groups.